-3.4.1 Example of calculation
+3.4.1 EXAMPLE OF CALCULATION

 PROBLEM: My installation requires two exhaust registers (one for the kitchen, one for the bathroom).
 I will connect these registers to a main duct which will connect to the unit (high speed performance value of 140 cfm).
-What size of duct should I use for the main exhaust duct and for the two end branches leading to the registers?
+What size of duct should I use for the main exhaust duct and for both end branches leading to the registers?
 (See illustration at right.)